sleepycat/graphiti/README.md

 ## TODO

+* Add sort method
 * Inserting hashes into the db should return the whole document.
 I'm assuming that [will be possible](http://stackoverflow.com/questions/27788089/insert-and-return-document-in-a-single-aql-query) with Arango 2.4.1.
 * If a hash has a key with type: "foo" maybe it makes sense to save it to the "foo" collection.
-* build up AQL queries Arel style so some complex queries can be done rather than the goofy hardcoding that is going on now.
 * Explore Hashie's [method access](https://github.com/intridea/hashie/blob/master/lib/hashie/extensions/method_access.rb).
 * Maybe it would be better to have all the graphiti methods on some itermediary object to avoid name clashes.
+* Clean up the code
+* Documentation